Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1944:

 She developed a leak in No. 5 hold, all electric lights stopped functioning and due to broken steam pipes it was impossible to get to the engine room.
 The main engine was stopped from the boat deck.
-The British trawler HMS Steepholm (T 356) and the American salvage vessel Diver arrived, whereupon attemps were made to tow her the rest of the way to Normandie, but in spite of continuous pumping the water kept rising in her holds, so her crew was ordered on board Diver while crew from the salvage vessel took over.
+The British trawler HMS Steepholm (T 356) and the American salvage vessel Diver arrived, whereupon attemps were made to tow her the rest of the way to Normandy, but in spite of continuous pumping the water kept rising in her holds, so her crew was ordered to Diver while crew from the salvage vessel took over.
 Several more attempts at towing were made but eventually given up late that afternoon and she was abondoned in a sinking condition (she sank 2 n. miles from her destination).

 The 1st engineer, the donkeyman and the carpenter, who had been on the after deck when the explosion occurred were injured.
 The former 2 were picked up by an American MTB and subsequently transferred to a hospital ship, while the carpenter was treated on arrival port.
 All 3 were later left under medical care on the French coast.